Battle Club: Volume 1

-The wrestling club conducts training at the beach.
-Tamako is scared of the water so Mokichi declares he will swim his own portion as well as hers.
-While swimming, he encounters a shark and is chased.
+The Wrestling Club conducts training at the beach.
+Tamako is scared of the water, so Mokichi declares he will swim his own portion as well as hers.
+While swimming, he is chased by a shark.
 Tamako calls the shark to her, catches it, and performs a suplex move on it.
-The book ends with the team eating the shark at a team meal.
+The volume ends with the team eating the shark at a team meal.